-In its broadest sense, the term “minister” can be applied to all Christians who use the gifts God has given them.
+1. In its broadest sense, the term “minister” can be applied to all Christians who use the gifts God has given them.
 Within that understanding, all United Brethren members should be “ministers,” actively developing and using the gifts they have received.

-In its more restrictive use, “minister” refers to individuals who have been recognized by the church as having received a more specific call from God.
+2. In its more restrictive use, “minister” refers to individuals who have been recognized by the church as having received a more specific call from God.
 This call has been confirmed through a process of study and examination which has also equipped them to perform specific tasks within the Church of the United Brethren in Christ, USA.

-The United Brethren church does not discriminate in granting ministerial credentials on the basis of gender or race.
+3. The United Brethren church does not discriminate in granting ministerial credentials on the basis of gender or race.

-Ministers in the Church of the United Brethren in Christ, USA, can be classified as follows:
+1. Ministers in the Church of the United Brethren in Christ, USA, can be classified as follows:

-- Lay ministers.
+a.
+Lay ministers.

-- Provisional ministers.
+b.
+Provisional ministers.

-- Specialized ministers.
+c.
+Specialized ministers.

-- National conference ministers.
+d.
+National conference ministers.

-- Ordained elders.
+e.
+Ordained elders.

-Specific descriptions for each of these classifications are described in the Pastoral Ministry Handbook maintained and revised by the Pastoral Ministry Leadership Team.
+2. Specific descriptions for each of these classifications are described in the Pastoral Ministry Handbook maintained and revised by the Pastoral Ministry Leadership Team.

-Any ministers in these classifications who are employed by a local church and who meet current Internal Revenue Service requirements for exemption, are considered by the Church of the United Brethren in Christ, USA, as eligible for such exemption.
+3. Any ministers in these classifications who are employed by a local church and who meet current Internal Revenue Service requirements for exemption, are considered by the Church of the United Brethren in Christ, USA, as eligible for such exemption.

-Policies regarding assigning, employing and terminating senior pastors are explained in the Pastoral Ministry Handbook.
+4. Policies regarding assigning, employing and terminating senior pastors are explained in the Pastoral Ministry Handbook.

 ¶203 United Brethren Ministerial Association

 2. All such ministers must maintain the requirements for membership in the United Brethren Ministerial Association.
 Failure to do so will render the credentials null and void.

-1. General Qualifications
+1. General Statement

 b.
 They are to evangelize the lost, assimilate them into the church, and train those in their churches to be effective disciples of Jesus Christ as they nurture them in the faith.